 Austin offers visitors a cycling experience rivaling any serious U.S. cycling destination.
 The hype is real when it's rated among the top bicycling cities in America by Forbes Traveler, top 10 fittest cities by Forbes Magazine and top 20 most bike-friendly cities in America by Bicycling Magazine.
 Located in the heart of Texas Hill Country, Austin features diverse topography including rolling hills, stunning vistas and challenging open-road courses for hard-core athletes and athletes at heart.
 There's a reason Austin is often ranked one of the fittest cities in the country.
 From cycling to stand-up paddle boarding, water-biking to leisurely canoe-paddling - Austin offers an abundance of outdoor activities.
 And with 300 days of sunshine and an average temperature of 68 degrees, being active in Austin comes naturally.

 Our menus are memorable thanks to celebrated staples like breakfast tacos from east side favorite Juan in a Million or the creative concoctions at Torchy's Tacos, as well as Tex-Mex treats paired with top shelf pitchers of margaritas at off the beaten path places like the patio of Polvos on South 1st Street.
-Then there are the water-front locales like family-favorite Hula Hut on Lake Austin or the Lake Travis situated, "sunset capital of Texas", the Oasis.
+Then there are the waterfront locales like family-favorite Hula Hut on Lake Austin or the Lake Travis situated, "sunset capital of Texas", the Oasis.
 And lest we forget our BBQ at laid-back locales like favorites La Barbecue and County Line on the Hill.
 No Austin visit is complete without a park-and-eat experience at any of our many personality-plus food truck and trailer venues.
-From gourmet donuts at Gourdough's to savory sensations from East Side King, our city's ongoing conversation now has a culinary accent that is so much more flavored than a predictable Texas twang.
+From gourmet donuts at Gourdough's too savory sensations from East Side King, our city's ongoing conversation now has a culinary accent that is so much more flavored than a predictable Texas twang.
 From grapevines to hops, Austin serves up a bevy of local, craft libations sure to please every palate.
 Whether you're a sommelier or a beer aficionado, there's a place to find your drink in Austin.